FlyTrackers/FlyTrackers/README.md

 * User is logged in or allowed to register
 * User gets sent to tracked list -> these can be modified or deleted
+* User clicks on item in tracked list -> additional details about flight are revealed
-* User can search and add to their tracked list, given a wide variety of filters
+* User can search and add to their tracked list, given a wide variety of filters -> list shows only items meeting filter criteria
-* Profile/Settings -> users can modify their account or app settings
+* Profile/Settings -> users can modify their account or app settings or toggle dark mode

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]